Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

   <figcaption>

-  Benchmark's results for the new query.
+  Benchmark's results for the new query with the `CASE` expression.

   </figcaption>
 </figure>

-The throughput and the time are <math><mn>12</mn><mo>×</mo></math> better.
+The throughput and the time are <math><mn>12.2</mn><mo>×</mo></math> better.
 No `INDEX`.
 No more `LEFT JOIN`.
 Just a simple `CASE` expression.
 [You can see the patches containing the benchmark and the fix][pr-5411].

 But that's not all…

-## <math><mn>??</mn><mo>×</mo></math> faster
+## <math><mn>202.9</mn><mo>×</mo></math> faster

 It's clearly better, but we couldn't stop ourselves.
+Having spotted the problem, and having found this solution, it has made us creative!
 We have noticed that we are running one query per chunk of kind `ChunkContent::Items`.
 If the linked chunk contains 100 chunks, it will run 101 queries.

-Then suddenly, an idea pops!
+Then suddenly, <i>hit forehead with the hand's palm</i>, an idea pops!
 What if we could only use 2 queries for all scenarios!

-1. The first query would count all events for each chunk in `events_chunk`, and would store that in a `HashMap`,
+1. The first query would count all events for each chunk in `events_chunk` in one pass, and would store that in a `HashMap`,
-2. The second query would fetch all chunks,
+2. The second query would fetch all chunks also in one pass,
 3. Finally, Rust will fill the number of events for each chunk based on the data in the `HashMap`.